AlexiaNomena/MIASA/README.md

 ```
 |-- results
  	|-- miasa_results.pck	# pickled python dictionary containing the results of miasa
-	|-- UMAP_One_Pannel.pdf/.svg # UMAP projection of the results of miasa
+	|-- UMAP_One_Panel.pdf/.svg # UMAP projection of the results of miasa
-	|-- UMAP_Separate_Pannel.pdf/.svg # UMAP projection of the results of miasa, separate predicted pannels
+	|-- UMAP_Separate_Panels.pdf/.svg # UMAP projection of the results of miasa, separate predicted panels
-	|-- tSNE_One_Pannel.pdf/.svg # t-SNE projection of the results of miasa
+	|-- tSNE_One_Panel.pdf/.svg # t-SNE projection of the results of miasa
-	|-- tSNE_Separate_Pannel.pdf/.svg # t-SNE projection of the results of miasa,  separate predicted pannels
+	|-- tSNE_Separate_Panels.pdf/.svg # t-SNE projection of the results of miasa,  separate predicted panels
 ```

 ## Demo